dcsync/pycobalt/README.md

 some of the functions available:

   - `parse_jobs(content)`: Parses the output of `bjobs` as returned by the `beacon_output_jobs` event.
 Returns a list of dictionaries.
 Each dictionary represents a job with the following fields: `jid` (job ID), `pid` (process ID), and `description`.
   - `parse_ps(content)`: Parses the callback output of `bps`.
 Returns a list of dictionaries.
 Each dictionary represents a process with the following
     fileds: `name`, `pid`, `ppid`, `arch` (if available), and `user` (if available).
   - `parse_ls(content)`: Parses the callback output of `bls`.
 Returns a list of dictionaries.
 Each dictionary represents a file with the following fields:
     `type` (D/F), `size` (in bytes), `modified` (date and time), and `name`.
   - `find_process(bid, proc_name, callback)`: Calls `bps` to find a process by name and calls `callback` with a list of matching processes (as returned by `parse_ps`).
   - `explorer_stomp(bid, file)`: Stomps a file timestamp with the modification time of explorer.exe.
   - `upload_to(bid, local_file, remote_file)`: Like `aggressor.bupload` but lets
     you specify the remote file path/name.
   - `powershell_quote(arg)`/`pq(arg)`: Quote a string for use as an argument to a Powershell function.
 Encloses in single quotation marks with internal quotation marks escaped.
   - `argument_quote(arg)`/`aq(arg)`: Quote a string for
     use as an argument to a cmd.exe command that uses `CommandLineToArgvW`.
     Read [this](https://stackoverflow.com/questions/29213106/how-to-securely-escape-command-line-arguments-for-the-cmd-exe-shell-on-windows).
   - `cmd_quote(arg)`/`cq(arg)`: Quote a string for use as an arguent to a cmd.exe command that does not use `CommandLineToArgvW`.
-  - `powershell_base64(string)`: Encode a string as UTF-16LE and base64 it, for
+  - `powershell_base64(string)`: Encode a string as UTF-16LE and base64 it.
+The
-    compatibility with Powershell's -EncodedCommand flag.
+    output is compatible with Powershell's -EncodedCommand flag.

 There's a `helpers.ArgumentParser` class which extends `argparse.ArgumentParser` to support printing to the beacon console or script console.
 Here's an example using it with an alias:

-    @aliases.alias('outlook', 'Get an outlook folder', 'See `outlook -h`') def _(bid, *args):
+    @aliases.alias('outlook', 'Retrieve an outlook folder', 'See `outlook -h`') def _(bid, *args):
         parser = helpers.ArgumentParser(bid=bid, prog='outlook')
         parser.add_argument('-f', '--folder', help='Folder name to grab')